-Each party is obliged to state the facts and propose evidence on which it bases its claim or by which it abnegates the allegations and evidence of the opposing party.
+Each party is obliged to state the facts and propose evidence on which it bases its claim or which it abnegates the allegations and evidence of the opposing party.

 The parties are obliged to state all the facts and evidence on which they base their allegations, as well as to submit the documents and items they intend to use as evidence in the pre-trial hearing at the latest.
-In the summons for the pre-trial hearing the parties shall be ordered to bring to the hearing all the documents that serve as evidence for them, as well as all the items the court shall inspect.
+In the summons for the pre-trial hearing, the parties are ordered to bring to the hearing all the documents that serve as evidence for them, as well as the items the court shall inspect.